conradborchers/civis/outline.md

 # Day 1

 A1
-Communication and society as a System?
+Communication and society as a System

 A2
 (Our) Perspectives on the pandemic - with Anna Wanka (Goethe University Frankfurt)

 A3
-Obstacles and rhetoric foundations in communication
+Effective Communication: Obstacles and Solutions

 A4
 Transfer: How to build a digital network (fast)